-This view is taken from within the park standing on the side of Tweed Coast Road opposite the shops, it is a wide view that takes in lots along the Tweed Coast Road, the shops, the caravan park and the estuary.
+This view is taken from within the park standing on the side of the coast road opposite the shops, it is a wide view that takes in lots along the Tweed Coast Road, the shops, the caravan park and the estuary.

-The Creek Foreshore Park is Hastings Point's primary public space, making the qualities of this visual setting important.
-To the north-west the caravan park is visible and buildings on the southern end of Peninsula Street are also visible.
+The Beach Park is Hastings Points primary public space making the qualities of this visual setting important.

+To the north west the caravan park is visible and buildings along the end of Peninsula Street are also visible.